FYSETC/FYSETC-SPIDER/README.md

 - EXP1 & EXP2 have more multiplexing functions, such as USART, I2C, CAN
 - SD card & USB upload support
 - A 4.7kOhm 0.1% temperature sensor pull up resistor is used, PT1000 can be connected directly.
 For PT100, an amplifier board must be used.
+-  V2.2: Add more protection (TVS for each motor divers, current limit resistor, VMOT fuse)

 # 3. Hardware Guide